 Now you know that to achieve the results you want out of your blog, you must:

-- Determine the daily actions you will take to achieve your dream – and do it!
+- Determine the daily actions you will take to achieve your dream – and do this consistently.

 I look forward to your feedback.
 Would you be willing to share some of your blogging goals and the actions you are using to achieve them?
 TIA!